hananali2023/unicompare/README.md

 ## How It Works

 Data is stored across two Firebase Realtime Database instances and fetched concurrently using `Promise.all`.
-The app handles three rank formats from the QS dataset — numeric (`42`), range (`660-700`), and capped (`1400+`) — with a custom sort function that normalizes all three for correct ordering.
+The app handles three rank formats from the QS dataset: numeric (`42`), range (`660-700`), and capped (`1400+`), with a custom sort function that normalizes all three for correct ordering.

 ```javascript
 // Fetches from both databases in parallel and merges